 - exclusivity (ie could the individual provide services to anyone else)

 Once the assessment has been carried out and if you determine that a partner is indeed a worker, then the employer auto enrolment duties apply in the same way that they do for any other worker.
 In addition, this is retrospective, meaning that any partners affected should be automatically enrolled into a qualifying pension scheme from the firm’s automatic enrolment staging date, unless they were already an active member of a qualifying scheme at that time.

 The penalties for non-compliance with auto enrolment legislation can be severe, so should you require any assistance, please get in touch with one of Armstrong Watson’s financial planning consultants.

 Andrew Kilby is the managing director and Toni Carver is a technical manager at Armstrong Watson Financial Planning Limited (AWFP).
 AWFP is a chartered financial planning firm providing independent advice and with funds under advice in excess of £500m.

-AWFP is part of the Armstrong Watson Group, a top 30 firm of UK accountants that has been endorsed by the Law Society for the provision of accountancy services to law firms throughout the North of England.
+AWFP is part of the Armstrong Watson Group, a top 30 firm of UK accountants that has been endorsed by the Law Society for the provision of accountancy services to law firms.